pawatsethaput/OpenBank/REST-API-V1.1.md

 **Note**: user.provider + user.id is unique

-### POST /banks/BANK_ID/accounts/ACCOUNT_ALIAS/VIEW_ID/transactions/TRANSACTION_ID/metadata/comments
+**POST /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/transactions/TRANSACTION_ID/metadata/comments**

-Post a comment about a transaction on a specific view.
+Post a comment about a transaction on a specific [view](#views).

-OAuth Header is required since the comment are linked with the user.
+OAuth authentication is required since the comment are linked with the user.

 JSON: